ajaykrishnan23/Trash_Classifier/README.md

 # Trash_Classifier
 A model that classifies trash and the type of trash it is.
-Let us know what kind of trash your face is!
+Let us know what kind of trash your face is! :DD